ryanm-plastic-recycling/MacMarket/README.md

 5. Configure the `DATABASE_URL` environment variable if different from the default (`mysql+mysqlconnector://user:pass@localhost:3306/macmarket`) defined in `backend/app/database.py`.
-6. The login page uses Google reCAPTCHA.
-The default site key and secret are already configured in the code, but you can override the secret by setting the `RECAPTCHA_SECRET` environment variable.
+6. The login page uses Google reCAPTCHA (v2).
+The default site key is `6Lcu13grAAAAAMTzxfk-P3JUjd9Au8LEddHXRATW` and the default secret key is `6Lcu13grAAAAAHhpUM7ba7SLORGjd_XNYnta1WGJ`.
+You can override the secret by setting the `RECAPTCHA_SECRET` environment variable.
 7. Start the API on your preferred port (e.g. 9500):
    ```bash
    uvicorn app:app --reload --host 0.0.0.0 --port 9500